Woo95/Devhub/content/English/02_Game Projects/2D Platformer Game.md

 ---
 ### `3.
 Parallax Scrolling Background`
-Background layers scroll based on the camera’s position, which itself follows the player, creating a **parallax effect** tied to player movement.
+Background layers scroll based on the camera's position, which itself follows the player, creating a **parallax effect** tied to player movement.
 ![[2D Platformer Game (Media)#^d8b9db]]
 This system is implemented through two core classes, `CameraControl` for camera tracking and `BackgroundController` for background scrolling based on depth.